momoso7/100-days-of-code/log.md

 **Today's Progress**: Learn to validate data from hdf data format.
 Reviewing a time series prediction model

 **Thoughts**: I still can't understand the difference between hdf format and other formats, but the power of pandas is shown here, as whatever the format of the data we have, we can manipulate them using dataframes

+### Day 69: 25 January 2021
+**Today's Progress**: Exploring the distribution of data

+**Thoughts**: Need to review the concept of cdf and pmf, but the methods we used mostly are from the previous works, nothing new yet.
+Maybe the norm object.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)